-What’s the Deal with PyFrame_GetBack? 🔗
+What’s the Deal with PyFrame_GetBack

-PyFrame_GetBack is a function used internally by Python to manage frames—specifically, it helps to retrieve the previous, or “back,” frame in the call stack.
+is a function used internally by Python to manage frames—specifically, it helps to retrieve the previous, or “back,” frame in the call stack.
 To put it simply, Python programs are composed of a series of function calls.
 These calls are stacked on top of each other in what’s called a call stack.
 Each function call creates a frame, and when a function calls another function, a new frame is added to the stack.

-The PyFrame_GetBack function comes into play when you need to look “back” at what was happening before the current frame, helping you navigate these stack frames smoothly.
+function comes into play when you need to look “back” at what was happening before the current frame, helping you navigate these stack frames smoothly.

 So, How Does It Work? 🔗